 - Panel upgrades usually include room for future expansion of your electrical system

-Modern electrical panels are also necessary if your home has GFCI outlets installed.
+Modern electrical panels are also necessary if your home has GFCI outlets installed or you are considering a hot tub installation.

 Types of Electrical Panel Upgrades